 Stuart A. Selber is a researcher and teacher in the overlapping fields of technical communication, computers and composition, and human-computer interaction.

 Combining the most productive aspects of humanist critical traditions and social science methods, Selber studies the applications and implications of digital technologies for writing and communication purposes.
 He is especially interested in the social dimensions of literacies and in heuristics for conceptualizing instructional and institutional contexts.

-Selber is a past president and Fellow of the Association of Teachers of Technical Writing (ATTW), a past president of the Council for Programs in Technical and Scientific Communication (CPTSC), and a past chair of the CCCC Committee on Technical Communication.
-As chair of CCCC Committee on Technical Communication, Selber was instrumental in helping to establish the CCCC Outstanding Dissertation Award in Technical Communication.
-As a past president of ATTW, he was instrumental in helping to establish the Routledge/ATTW Book Series in Technical and Professional Communication.
-In 2011, he received the Distinguished Service Award from CPTSC.
+Selber is a past president and Fellow of the Association of Teachers of Technical Writing, a past president of the Council for Programs in Technical and Scientific Communication and a recipient of the CPTSC Distinguished Service Award, their highest professional honor, a past chair of the CCCC Committee on Technical Communication, and a past chair of the Association for Computing Machinery SIGDOC Conference.
+He was instrumental in helping to establish the CCCC Outstanding Dissertation Award in Technical Communication and the ATTW Book Series in Technical and Professional Communication.

 Areas of Specialization